bdavidxyz/protheme2/_posts/2020-03-13-mistakes-i-will-avoid-in-my-next-rails-project.md

-## 11. Add a few layer if necessary, that's very ok
+## 12. Add a few layer if necessary, that's very ok

 It seems a contradiction of the previous paragraph, but it's not.

 I badly miss a view layer in some cases, the I added an app/view folder and then I was done.

-## 12. InuitCSS
+## 13. InuitCSS

 There's not much to say in CSS.
-I will still follow BEM-IT convention, OO structure, naming classes as close as possible from their target, and that's enough to get a long-term, maintainable project.
+I will still use SASS/SCSS,follow BEM-IT convention, OO structure, naming classes as close as possible from their target, and that's enough to get a long-term, maintainable project.

 I hope that webpacker and postCSS will increase some performances.
 But as for writing CSS, stick to the few principles above and you're done.